awsdocs/amazon-connect-admin-guide/doc_source/real-time-metrics-definitions.md

 In the [GetCurrentMetricData ](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetCurrentMetricData.html) API, this metric is `AGENTS_AVAILABLE`\.

+## Average API Connecting Time<a name="average-api-connecting-time-real-time"></a>

+The average time between when a contact is initiated using an Amazon Connect API, and the agent is connected\.

 ## Avg abandon time<a name="average-abandon-time-real-time"></a>

 Average time, in seconds, that abandoned contacts were in the queue before being abandoned\.